 A graduate of the University of Auckland, New Zealand with an M.A. in Medical and Cultural Anthropology with First Class Honors, Cherie also holds a B.A. in Communications from UCSD and a Certification in Scientific and Technical Writing.
 Besides technical writing, she has notable experience as both a ghostwriter and editor.

-A Few Minor Adjustments is both the winner of a 2017 San Diego Book Award and a Bookvana Award.
-It was also featured in the San Diego Memoir Showcase and was performed onstage at the Horton Grand theater.
-Cherie's essays, short stories, and poems have appeared in publications and events such as: The San Diego Poetry Annual, The San Diego Writers Ink Anthology, Oceanside Literary Art Walk, Wild Lemon Project, Magee Park Poets Anthology, and in the Transform Your Life classes.
+A Few Minor Adjustments is the recipient of several awards, including a San Diego Book Award, Bookvana Award, and Independent Publisher Book Award.
+The book was featured in the San Diego Memoir Showcase and was performed onstage at the Horton Grand theater.
+Cherie was also acknowledged as a finalist for an Author of Influence Award by The Connected Women of Influence.Her essays, short stories, and poems have appeared in publications and events such as: The San Diego Poetry Annual, The San Diego Writers Ink Anthology, Oceanside Literary Art Walk, Wild Lemon Project, Magee Park Poets Anthology, and in the Transform Your Life classes.

 After traveling to more than forty countries, Cherie lives in San Diego and is passionate about healing the body, mind, and spirit and sharing her experiences to help others.
 She has been celebrated for her holistic approach to healing and her willingness to examine her life lessons in her writing.

 Download Cherie Kephart's Author Media Kit for all press, events, interviews, and appearances.